White Gold vs. Platinum Rings: Choosing an Engagement Ring or Wedding Band Metal

 What is Platinum?

-Platinum Round Diamond Halo and Diamond Shank Engagement Ring
+Platinum Round Halo Engagement Ring

 Platinum rings are another highly popular choice for engagement rings.
 Platinum is a rare, silvery-white precious metal that is one of the most expensive jewelry metals thanks to its luster and exceptional durability.
 It was widely used by fine jewelry designer Louis Cartier at the end of the 19th century, became more popular in the 20th century, and remains a favorite ring material choice today.